About

 Leadership doesn't mean leaving the craft behind.
 I still design in Figma, build in VS Code, and review every line that ships.
 The best strategic decisions come from people who understand what they're deciding about.

 I live in the Pacific Northwest with my wife Kelly and our daughter Eloise.
-She was born in March 2024, and she's the reason I think about time differently than I used to.
+She was born in November 2024, and everything about how I prioritize my time changed after that.
+We're already planning a trip for when Eloise is old enough to experience Bibbidi Bobbidi Boutique at Disney.

 Want to see the work?